 Types of Home Insulation

-Roof and loft – Loft insulation typically costs about £400, but you could save up to £250 a year on energy bills, so in the long-term, you will save money.
+typically costs about £400, but you could save up to £250 a year on energy bills, so in the long-term, you will save money.
 It is usually effective for at least 40 years.

 The majority of lofts are insulated with rolls of foil-backed or mineral fibre.
 The first layer is fitted between the beams, and a second layer is put down across the joists at right-angles.
 If you use the loft for storage, you should lay boards over the joists.

-Wall – If you have walls with a cavity, they can be filled with polystyrene, mineral wool or foam.
-The costs vary, but it is usually £700 for a detached house, which can save you £250 per year on gas and electric bills.
+costs vary, but it is usually £700 for a detached house, which can save you £250 per year on gas and electric bills.
 If your home was built before the 1920s, it is likely to have solid walls which can be insulated either from the inside or outside.
 This will be more expensive, but also cost-effective in the long-term.

-Underfloor insulation – You generally only need to insulate the ground floor.
-Homes with solid concrete floors can have rigid insulation laid on top, and timber floors can be insulated by pulling up the floorboards and installing mineral wool insulation supported by netting between the beams.
+laid on top, and timber floors can be insulated by pulling up the floorboards and installing mineral wool insulation supported by netting between the beams.

-Draught proofing – Heat can escape through draughts around windows, external doors and loft hatches.
+Heat can escape through draughts around windows, external doors and loft hatches.
 You can draught-proof your home through buying tools such as foam strips for windows and letterbox brushes from DIY stores.
 This is one of the cheapest and effective ways to save energy.
 This can also be done by a professional who will know the best materials to use.

-Pipes – pipe insulation involves a foam tube that covers exposed pipes between your hot water cylinder and boiler.
+Pipe insulation involves a foam tube that covers exposed pipes between your hot water cylinder and boiler.
 This reduces the amount of heat loss and water remains warmer for longer.
 You can usually find the correct size from a DIY store and place it around the pipes.